Skip to content

 And that's it!

-How to treat wooden benches: step-by-step
+How to treat outdoor wooden benches: step-by-step

 Even the most durable wooden bench will eventually succumb to the elements.
 Outdoor benches clearly have the most need of protection due to their exposure to direct sunlight (and damaging UV rays), rain, snow, hail and extreme fluctuations in temperature and humidity.
 In addition to following the steps below, we recommend investing in a weatherproof cover.